Queers Undermining Israeli Terrorism

-Queers Undermining Israeli Terrorism (QUIT!) is a gay San Francisco Bay Area political action group supporting boycott, divestment & sanctions against Israel; and opposing Pinkwashing of the alleged ethnic cleansing of the Palestinian people.
-It was founded in early 2001 by a member of LAGAI-Queer Insurrection.
+Queers Undermining Israeli Terrorism (QUIT!) is a San Francisco Bay Area-based queer political action group that advocates for boycott, divestment, and sanctions against the State of Israel while opposing the State’s pinkwashing and ethnic cleansing of Palestinians.
+The group was founded in early 2001 by a member of LAGAI-Queer Insurrection.

 Goals

-The group "supports divestment, the right of return for all Palestinians, immediate Israeli withdrawal from Palestinian territories and describes Zionism as racism."
+The group advocates for the Boycott, Divestment and Sanctions movement, the right of return for Palestinians, and the withdrawal of the State of Israel from the Occupied Palestinian territories.
+It characterizes Zionism as a form of racism.